mgwidmann/scrivener_html/README.md

   is expected by Bootstrap 4.x.
 - `:materialize` This styles the pagination links in a manner that is expected by Materialize css 0.x.
+- `:bulma` This styles the pagination links in a manner that is expected by Bulma 0.4.x, using the `is-centered` as a default.

 For custom HTML output, see `Scrivener.HTML.raw_pagination_links/2`.